Colossal Order: Games

-The relationship between Colossal Order and its publisher Paradox Interactive has been characterized as constructive.
+The relationship between Colossal Order and its publisher Paradox Interactive has been characterised as constructive.
 Colossal Order has the freedom to create games without limitations set by the publisher, bar those on schedules.

 Unlike the game developers that founded it, Colossal Order does not develop mobile games.
 Instead, the company focuses on PC games.
 Employees of the company have their own internal wiki platform for developing games.
 Games by Colossal Order are known for their active modding communities.
 One of the programmers at the company works full-time on modding tools.

-The best-known game of the company is the city-building game Cities: Skylines published on March 10, 2015.
+The best-known game of the company is the city-building game Cities: Skylines published on 10 March 2015.
 It competes with games of the SimCity and Cities XL series.
-Cities: Skylines got its first expansion pack, After Dark, on September 24, 2015.
-Its second expansion pack, Snowfall, came out on February 20, 2016.
-A third expansion pack, Natural Disasters, was released on November 29, 2016, the fourth expansion pack, Mass Transit, on May 18, 2017.
-The fifth expansion, Green Cities, came out on October 19, 2017, and the sixth expansion, Parklife was released on May 24, 2018.
-The seventh expansion, Industries, was released on October 23, 2018, and the eighth expansion, Campus, was released on May 21, 2019.
-The ninth expansion, Sunset Harbor, was released on March 26, 2020.
-The tenth expansion, Airports, was released on January 25, 2022.
-The eleventh and most recent expansion, Plazas and Promenades, was released on September 14, 2022.
+A total of 14 expansion packs, 22 content packs and 23 music packs were released for the game.

+Cities: Skylines II was announced on 6 March 2023 and released on 24 October 2023 for Windows.
+Console versions of the game were delayed until Q2 2024, before being further delayed indefinitely.